ahmadjerjawi/Invidious-list/README.md

 ## Purpose

 YouTube’s official interface has limited flexibility and customization options, especially for users who prioritize privacy and performance.
 Invidious offers a more flexible front-end that can be customized to suit user needs.
-This script makes it easier to discover and keep track of the status of various Invidious instances, allowing users to choose the best instance based on real-time data.
+This script makes it easier to discover and keep track of the status of various Invidious instances, allowing users to choose the best instance based on api calls.

 ## Features